104 Stouffer Hall

 Indiana University of Pennsylvania 1175 Maple Street Indiana, PA 15705-1087 724-357-4757 email@example.com

-Before joining the faculty at IUP, Black resided in Wilmington, Del., and was a school psychologist in Colonial School District in New Castle, Del.
-Primarily, Black worked with the preschool and elementary populations, including those children with severe
+Before joining the faculty at IUP, Black resided in Wilmington, Delaware, and was a school psychologist in Colonial School District in New Castle, Delaware.
+Primarily, Black worked with the preschool and elementary populations, including those children

-disabilities and those with significant behavioral issues.
+with severe disabilities and those with significant behavioral issues.
 Additionally, Black worked extensively with the parents of these children by providing consultative services, facilitating parent support groups, and conducting informational sessions.
-Also

 Upon coming to IUP, Black has taken on several leadership roles, including director of the Child Study Center, internship coordinator, chair of the Department Review Board, and cochair of the Children’s Advisory Commission of Indiana County, all leading